Cannibal Corpse: Dismissal of Chris Barnes and Vile (1995–1996)

+Producer Scott Burns thought Barnes was irreplaceable, but recalled that the band knew Burns was not satisfied with Barnes's performance.
+Barret would occasionally bring up hiring Fisher and was easiest to get on board.
+According to Burns, the band said they "didn't care if Metal Blade dropped them.
+They wanted to make one record where they were as happy with the vocals as the music."

 The band released their fifth album Vile in 1996.
-Mazurkiewicz said: "At first I think everybody was a little reluctant. [...]
-They loved Barnes, but we knew we were bettering the band and were just like, 'Wait until you hear it.'
-And I think, for the most part, everybody shut up after that.
+Mazurkiewicz recounted people being reluctant since they loved Barnes, but upon release, "for the most part, everybody shut up after that.
 As soon as we put the album out, we went out on the road, and it was 'Barnes who?' at that point."

 The band toured North America with Misfits, Anthrax and Life of Agony in 1996.

 Barnes went on to perform with the band Six Feet Under as his main project and later, Torture Killer.
 Barnes designed the original Cannibal Corpse logo, which was changed following his dismissal from the band.
-There has been speculation regarding whether Barnes had legal ownership rights to the logo.
-Mazurkiewicz clarified: "He didn’t legally own it, [...] but Chris did draw the thing in the first place.
-We needed a logo when the band started out, and he came up with something suitable.
-But once we’d fired him, then he started asking for payment on all CDs and merchandise we sold that carried his logo.
-Therefore, we decided to come up with a new one for the Vile release, which also marked a new era for us.
-So, it really did the job on two levels."
+Mazurkiewicz clarified that while Barnes did draw the original logo, he had no legal ownership.
+After Barnes' firing, he started demanding royalties for CDs and merchandise which had the logo.
+This led to the band creating a new logo for Vile, which Mazurkiewicz found to also fit the new era for the band.

 Gallery of Suicide, Bloodthirst and Gore Obsessed (1997–2003)

 In February 1997, Rob Barrett left Cannibal Corpse due to musical differences and rejoined his previous bands Malevolent Creation, Solstice, and HatePlow.
 Pat O'Brien replaced Barrett on guitar.
 He had been recommended to the band by their soundperson, as well as by Steve Tucker, who had been playing with Morbid Angel at that time.
-Webster recalled: "When Rob left, we’d written about three songs for the new album.
-We carried on writing and took a couple of months before we chose another guitar player.
-This was one change that we didn’t have to make in a hurry, for once!"
+Webster recalled not having to hurry to accommodate the change, as they had only written three songs by then.
+They continued writing and took a couple of months before hiring another guitarist.
 The band started recording new material in October 1997.
-Fisher shared a house with Mazurkiewicz and another friend during this time.
-He recalled: "it was a crazy time.
-We were slobs and just partying!"
+Fisher shared a house with Mazurkiewicz and another friend during this time, where they frequently partied.